a-sansom/nodejs_docker/README.md

-# Using Docker containers and NodeJS
+# Using Docker containers and Node.js

 This is just an experimental repository for seeing what's possible with Docker (`Dockerfile` and `docker-compose.yml` that references the `Dockerfile`) and VSCode and Webstorm IDEs for development/debugging purposes.